 Traffic Prediction Tool For Intelligent Transport

-The goal of this project is to create an automated system that predicts and provides accurate and timely information regarding accidents, traffic signals, road repairing, traffic blocks, rallies, or any other important traffic information that can be helpful for the people.
+The goal of this project is to create an automated system that predicts and provides accurate and timely information regarding accidents, traffic signals, road repairing, traffic blocks, rallies, or any other important traffic information that can be helpful for people.

 To analyze the big data for transportation systems, here we make use of machine learning, genetic, soft computing, and deep learning algorithms.
 These algorithms can be really useful in predicting accurate traffic flow information with less complexity.
 Image processing algorithms can help in traffic signal recognition.

-For the accomplishment of this project, we need Android Studio, Java, Garmin, PHP, XML, Python, and sklearn library.
+For the accomplishment of this project, we need Android Studio, Java, Garmin, PHP, XML, Python, and the sklearn library.
 A link to the IEEE research paper describing this project is given here.
 Check it out for more details.

 Predicting Crime Rates

 Day by day, the number of crimes and criminals is increasing everywhere in our society.
 We can see that certain crimes repetitively occur in periodic time intervals.
 Our project is based on these types of crimes.
 Using the data of the crimes that occurred in an area in the past, we can predict future crimes and try to prevent them from happening.

 Since crime prediction and identification of criminals are some of the challenging jobs for the authorities, we can apply machine learning to predict the type of crime which will occur in a particular area.
 Using the Linear regression algorithm and Python, we can predict the percentage of crimes that can occur in the future with the help of previous data and information.